Top 10 states with the worst credit scores

 South Carolina's credit scores are not perfect, with an average of 650.3 on the border between poor and fair making it difficult for residents in this state to qualify for loans or get favorable terms if they have good enough grades but cannot afford higher interest rates because their income isn't high enough without going into debt!

-The median household income is also low at just $44 929 per year which means most people can only manage to pay down debt while juggling everyday life expenses so managing one’s personal finances wisely becomes all that more important when you live here.
+The median household income is also low at just $44 929 per year which means most people can only manage to pay down debt while juggling everyday life expenses so managing one’s finances wisely becomes all that more important when you live here.

 6: Oklahoma, 649.5